part | item | cond | resp |

 and c4

-, we can conclude that although zero is indeed a credible parameter value for both slopes, it is much more likely for c4
+, we can see that a null effect is more likely for c4

 than for c5